vupdivup/typomat/utils/bench/README.md

 # Benchmark

-This is a command-line app that executes typeline's directory processing operation for benchmarking.
+This is a command-line app that executes the apps's directory processing operation for benchmarking.
 It takes a directory path as a positional argument and exists when said directory has been ingested.